Thanks to GoGosqueeZ for inviting me to share some tips on how I help my family make healthy choices as part of the #GoGosqueeZSquad.

 Don’t ask them if they want it, get it ready and present it to them.
 My mom was always about presentation when it came to meals.
 A pretty table, a nice centerpiece, a pretty plate of food.
 And when I use a similar approach to feeding my kids it almost always works.
 A perfect example was last night.
 For Christmas we received a box of citrus fruit.
 Several times since it arrived and my kids have been scrounging in the kitchen for a snack, I’ve suggested a grapefruit.
 And every single time, they’ve turned up their noses.
 Last night as I was getting ready to put dinner on the table, I cut up grapefruit halves, put them in bowls and set out some honey.
 Before I even managed to get the grapefruit to the table, my kids were standing around popping the sections into their mouths and squeezing out every last bit of juice.
 The idea of grapefruit never appealed to them when suggested, but when they were presented with them–ready to eat–they couldn’t eat them fast enough.
 I am now out of grapefruit, but I’m tickled to see them all devoured.

 Balance convenience with stuff that takes a little more prep-work.
 I’ll admit, standing around making lunches at 6:30 in the morning is not my favorite thing in the world.
 But I’ve learned to balance the work of making a healthy lunch with the convenience of some pack and go foods.
 Not every grab and go food is a good choice, though.
 Fruit snacks and pudding cups aren’t always the best pick.
 So I go for the easy stuff that’s still good for them.
 One of our lunchbox and on-the-go staples is the GoGosqueeZ pouches.
 They are perfect to throw in our lunches or our bag when we’re rushing out the door.
 They have all natural, simple ingredients with no artificial anything.
 They use high quality ingredients and they taste delicious–which means my kids are reaching for them again and again.
 So while I may be chopping vegetables and fruits and slapping together sandwiches, it’s nice to have some healthy, easy choices, too.
+Each time I prepare something healthy, I convince myself we will check out this site https://www.parramattadentist.sydney/ less frequently.
+I can see that my children have less issues with teeth than I used to have in my childhood.
+So, I believe I do everything the right way.

 The more I put these things into practice, the more they become second nature for our family.
 And the more we all crave the good stuff.
 I’m excited to start off the new year with new inspiration and motivation to keep this family growing healthy and strong.